jim-easterbrook/Photini/doc_src/introduction/introduction.rst

 The last essential dependency is a small Python utility called `appdirs <http://pypi.python.org/pypi/appdirs/>`_.
 The best way to install this is with `pip <http://pypi.python.org/pypi/pip>`_, an easy to use installer for packages from PyPI.

-If you would like to use Photini to upload photos to Flickr, you will also need to install `python-flickrapi <http://stuvel.eu/flickrapi#installation>`_.
+If you would like to use Photini to upload photos to Flickr, you will also need to install `python-flickrapi <https://pypi.python.org/pypi/flickrapi/>`_.
-This appears to be a pure Python package, so ``pip`` is probably the best way to install it on Windows.
+This is a pure Python package, so ``pip`` is probably the best way to install it on Windows.
 See the python-flickrapi website for details.

-Similarly, to upload to Google Picasa requires `gdata-python-client <http://code.google.com/p/gdata-python-client/>`_.
+Similarly, to upload to Google Picasa requires `gdata-python-client <https://pypi.python.org/pypi/gdata/>`_.
+This can also be installed with ``pip``.

 Installing Photini
 ------------------